circleci/circleci-docs/jekyll/_cci2/build-processing.md

 ## Getting Started
 {:.no_toc}

 Most projects will have Pipelines enabled by default.
 Verify the project pipeline setting in the Advanced section of your project's Settings page in the CircleCI app. **Note:** Pipelines are compatible with v2 and v2.1 configurations of CircleCI.
-Currently, Pipelines are not yet supported for private CircleCI Server installations.

 ## Benefits of Pipelines